We came up with a radically simple way to measure digital advertising performance: Ad Audience Cohort Tracking.

 Primer-powered audiences work even better in multi-channel campaigns.
 For example, you can run ads to a specific audience and follow-up with outbound emails to that exact same group of leads.

 Personally, we’ve seen 20%+ CVRs on accounts that have received Facebook ads + outbound emails, using audience cohort tracking.

 To boil it down: Cohort tracking becomes easy with Primer.
-When a lead converts, check to see if they were in the original audience/list Primer created for you.
+When a lead converts, check to see if they were in the original audience segments/list Primer created for you.

 Unlock ABM ROI with this simple system